 Keep an eye out for current and predicted weather conditions.
 In the Ocoee area, weather can change without warning.
 Learn the signs for changing weather or approaching storms.
 Avoid bare ridge tops, exposed places, lone trees, streams, and rocks during a lightning storm.
 Find shelter in a densely forested area at lower elevations.
 Even in summer, exposure to wind and rain can result in hypothermia.

 Learn basic first-aid so that you will be able to treat and identify certain injuries and illnesses.
-Carry a first-aid kit with you.
-Learn to identify the symptoms of heat exhaustion, heat stroke, hypothermia, and dehydration…and know how to treat them.
+Outdoor safety includes carrying a first-aid kit with you.
+Learn to identify the symptoms of heat exhaustion, heat stroke, hypothermia, and dehydration – and know how to treat them.
 A good start with your first-aid kit includes:

 Traveling after nightfall has resulted in many accidents involving falling.
 Be sure to travel only in daylight.
 Set up camp well-away from the edge of cliffs, and learn the terrain during daylight.
 If you must leave in the dark, only traverse areas you’ve seen in the daylight, go with a friend, and carry a strong flashlight.

 As you prepare for your adventure, don’t forget to also get mentally prepared.
 How will it feel with no cell phone?
 No social media?
 No emails.
 That can be a major adjustment.
-One of the best things you can bring along is an open mind and an open heart.
+One of the best things you can bring along is an open mind and an open heart as you practice these outdoor safety tips!

 BOOK YOUR RAFTING TRIP ON THE OCOEE RIVER WITH OUTLAND EXPEDITIONS, HERE!